minminlittleshrimp/MCT-daemon/doc/mct.conf.md

 # Permission configuration

-DLT daemon runs with e.g.
+MCT daemon runs with e.g.
  User: genivi_mct
  Group: genivi_mct

-DLT user applications run with different user and group than mct-daemon but with supplimentory group: mct_user_apps_group
+MCT user applications run with different user and group than mct-daemon but with supplimentory group: mct_user_apps_group

 <basedir>/mct FIFO will be created by mct-daemon with
     User: genivi_mct